okeri/ideapad-hacks/README.md

 # ideapad-hacks
 Yoga 920 fn-lock and conservation mode acpi platform driver.
 Actually it should be work on next models:
 Yoga 700, Yoga 710, Yoga 720, Yoga 900, Yoga 910, Yoga 920, but this information needs confirmation.
 Please NOTE: this code provided as is.
 You have to use it at your own risk.

+## Supported kernel versions
+While this module was tested on 4.15+ kernels(i guess it will also work with ealer versions of linux kernel), *4.18 kernel module **ideapad_laptop** supports fn_lock functionality out-of-box.*
+So if you have 4.18+ kernel you do not need ideapad-hacks.

 ## Building
 1. Be sure actual kernel headers installed